Teles1/docker-rtorrent-rutorrent/README.md

 docker-compose up -d
 ```

-## Contributing
+## How can I help?

-Want to contribute?
-Awesome!
-The most basic way to show your support is to star the project, or to raise issues.
-You
+All kinds of contributions are welcome :raised_hands:!
+The most basic way to show your support is to star :star2:
-can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making
+the project, or to raise issues :speech_balloon: You can also support this project by
+[**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a
-a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!
+[Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:

 Thanks again for your support, it is much appreciated! :pray: